 Create Your Own Pond Exploration Kit:

 We have linked to Amazon items for this kit.
 While this is convenient, I can’t match the price that Maplewood Nature Center was offering.
-If I were making my own kit, I would start with Axtman and/or a pet store to search for better local prices.
+If I were making my own kit, I would start with my own cupboards, the hit Axtman and/or a pet store to search for better local prices.
 If you do order through Amazon, Family Fun Twin Cities receives a small commission on items purchased through our links:

 - A Pond Net.
 If you have a small fish net left from the last time you had goldfish, it would be a little smaller, but could probably work.

 - A Water Holding Dish (This could be a butter dish.
 You don’t need to buy something special.)